B13rg/B13rg.github.io/_drafts/soviet-industrial-translocation.md

 ### Disassembly

-Workers and engineers swarmed over their factories, disassembling and transporting machinery and equipment to the nearest railhead where it was loaded into flatcars or boxcars for their journey east.
+Workers and engineers swarmed over their factories, disassembling and transporting machinery and equipment to the nearest railhead where it was loaded into flatcars or boxcars for their journey east [^ABeevor].
 What is disassembled by whom
 How long it takes